Rotating detectors in dS/AdS spacetimes: Conclusions and Discussion

 \section{Conclusions and Discussion}

 We have derived some exact results for uniformly accelerated and rotating detectors in maximally symmetric spacetimes.
 The key result on which all others are based is the relation between geodesic and proper time intervals between two points on the detector trajectory.
 Since two-point functions, such as the Wightman function, depend on the former, whereas the detector response involves Fourier transform with respect to the latter, the analytic structure of this relation in the complex (proper time) plane determines the response.
 In particular, we uncover a periodicity in Euclidean time for certain values of rotation parameter $\Omega$ for $\Lambda<0$, while no such periodicity can be obtained for $\Lambda>0$ or $\Lambda=0$ (the well known case of uniformly rotating detector in Minkowski spacetime).
+While periodicity of Wightman function in Euclidean time is one of the conditions for thermality, it is not the only one.
+There are certain analyticity conditions which are also required, as discussed in Ref. \cite{Fewster:2016ewy}; in particular, $|G^{+}(u)|$ should be bounded by a polynomial, $P(|\text{Re}\,u|)$ in the strip, $S=\{u\in\mathbb{C}\,|-\beta<\text{Im}\,u<0\}$, where $\beta$ is the periodicity.
+This condition is not satisfied for generic rotational motion due to the presence of additional complex poles with non-zero real parts.

 Our results are important as they highlight the subtle role which curvature, howsoever small, can play in determining the \textit{nature} of response of accelerated, rotating detectors even in the point limit, where equivalence principle would generically imply only perturbative corrections.